How does nitrofurantoin work?

 When will I feel better?

-You should feel better within a few days.
+You should start to feel better within a few days.

 It's important that you keep taking nitrofurantoin until your course is finished.
 Do this even if you feel better.
 It will help stop the infection coming back.